Wine Courses FAQ

 When will I receive my exam results?

-The WSET in the UK will issue an exam grade transcript and, in the case of a passing grade, a certificate for the specific WSET Level completed.
-Depending on your location and the time of year, the student will receive these via post 8 – 16 weeks after the exam date.
+The WSET in the UK will issue an exam grade transcript and, in the case of a passing grade, a certificate and lapel pin for the specific WSET Level completed.
+Depending on your location and the time of year, the student will receive these via post 2 – 4 weeks after the email notifying you of your passing grade.

 NOTE: If you have changed (or intend to change) your mailing address or name since the time of your course registration, please notify us immediately so that we can update our records.